ChordPro/chordpro/docs/content/ChordPro-Configuration-Create-GUI.md

 The configuration file contains most of the ChordPro configuration items, **all commented out**.
-It is easy to get started with configuring ChordPro by enabling and modifyng just a few items at a time.
+It is easy to get started with configuring ChordPro by enabling and modifying just a few items at a time.